diegocanton/cPanel_BlockMailAccountAbuse/README.md

 I'm still looking for an idea to identify and bar accounts that get abused less often.
 Example: Send 5 time messages and use the same IP; I find it difficult to identify them, because it is a user's almost common behavior.

++By using this set of scripts, you assume all risks involved, freeing the authors from any liability related to the use.

+These scripts are provided as-is, with no warranties.
+We include the notice that they have not really been tested and refer to ideas on how to monitor the server in order to prevent server IP from being listed in blacklist.

+Using them also does not provide any guarantee that your server will not be listed.

+This project was developed in open hours and does not have any support.
+We've tried to add as many comments as possible so that everything becomes more intuitive, all to help you avoid asking for help.

+We strongly recommend that you monitor your Email Queue, you can do this with Zabbix UserParameters or other NMS that you know of.
+This approach was extremely effective in our scenario, helping us know when a SPAM event occurs before even the server IP is listed, allowing us to take the appropriate restrictions.